 Kelly Drennan is a systems thinker, thought leader and disruptor devoted to making change within the fashion industry.
 In 2007 she founded Fashion Takes Action, out of her desire to create a better, more sustainable future for her two daughters.
 Her role at FTA is to identify the barriers to sustainability that exist for both industry and consumers, and do what she can to remove them.

-Determined to making fashion circular, Kelly is currently conducting Canada’s first textile recycling feasibility study, which will result in an industry roadmap in spring 2021.
 From 2018-2020 she convened the Ontario Textile Diversion Collaborative (OTDC) which was a group of more than 30 stakeholders (municipalities, charities, collectors, retailers, NGOs, policy makers and academics) committed to increasing textile diversion, through a collective impact framework.
-Kelly is a strategic partner in the Circular Economy Leadership Canada, an advisor to the Textile Lab for Circularity in Vancouver, and is an active member of the City of Toronto’s Circular Economy Working Group and brings her sustainability expertise to their Fashion Industry Advisory Panel.
-Kelly is also working with the Canadian Standards Association to develop a set of circular guidelines for the fashion industry.
+Kelly is a strategic partner in the Circular Economy Leadership Canada, an advisor to the Textile Lab for Circularity in Vancouver, and was a member of the City of Toronto’s Circular Economy Working Group where she brought her sustainability expertise to their Fashion Industry Advisory Panel.

-Kelly created the annual World Ethical Apparel Roundtable, or WEAR conference in 2014, which has now become the WEAR webinar series.
-In these seven years, she has hosted hundreds of industry experts in sharing practical insights to thousands of global attendees.
-She is a sought-after speaker herself, having given hundreds of presentations to industry, academics and consumers, and most recently she delivered a TED talk as part of the Global TEDx Countdown event focused on climate action.
+In 2014, Kelly created the annual World Ethical Apparel Roundtable (WEAR) Conference, and in 2020, the WEAR webinar series.
+She has hosted hundreds of industry experts in sharing practical insights to thousands of global attendees through these forums, and is a sought-after speaker herself, having given hundreds of presentations to industry, academics and consumers, including a TED talk as part of the Global TEDx Countdown event focused on climate action.